CharmingChocobo/CharmingChocobo/README.md

-- 👋 Hi, I’m @CharmingChocobo !
+- 👋 Hi, I’m Jennefer Beenen (aka @CharmingChocobo) !
-- 👀 I’m interested in life sciences, sequencing data, data sciences, birds and gaming.
+- 👀 I’m interested in life sciences, DNA/RNA sequencing, microbioom, data sciences, birds and gaming.
-- 🌱 I’m currently a Data Science for Life Sciences master student @HanzeUniversity.
+- 🌱 I’m currently a Data Science for Life Sciences master student and Data Scientist @HanzeUniversity.
-- 📫 You can reach me at j.beenen@umcg.nl.
+- 📫 You can reach me at j.beenen@pl.hanze.nl.

 <!---
 CharmingChocobo/CharmingChocobo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.